 April 8, USS Ronald Reagan is currently participating in exercise Malabar 2011, with the Indian Navy, in the Philippine Sea.
 The Reagan CSG concluded its support in Operation Tomodachi April 5.

 April 18, Capt.
 Kevin Mannix, Deputy Commander, Carrier Air Wing (CVW) 14, completed his 1,000th arrested landing aboard the aircraft carrier with the trap of an F/A-18F assigned to the "Black Knights" of Strike Fighter Squadron (VFA) 154.

-April 19, USS Ronald Reagan CSG arrived in Fleet Activities Sasebo for a scheduled port visit.
+April 19, USS Ronald Reagan CSG arrived in Fleet Activities Sasebo for a three-day port call.

 May 1, The Reagan Carrier Strike Group anchored off the coast of Phuket for a four-day visit to Thailand.